Sup3rlum/FlameEngine/README.md

 These are the current features FlameEngine has as of now:

-  - A scene/actor system
+  - Fast custom made Entity Component System (ECS)
   - Hybrid rendering and asset pipeline using custom models, materials and shaders.
-  - Variance Soft Shadowmap Filtering
+  - Physics based rendering (PBR)
-  - Cascading Shadowmaps
+  - CSM+VSSM Shadowmapping
-  - HBAO+
+  - HBAO+ Ambient Occlusion
-  - PhysX
+  - PhysX integration
   - GUI

 Some of the the upcoming features I am currently working on: